West of the Severn, East of the Wye, the ancient hunting forest has been largely left alone.

-The Forest of Dean, shoehorned between the rivers Wye, Leadon and Severn on the England-Wales border, is a curiously overlooked corner of Britain.
+The Forest of Dean, shoehorned between the rivers Wye, Leadon, and Severn on the England-Wales border, is a curiously overlooked corner of Britain.
 The 35 square miles of thick woodland in western Gloucestershire, “this heart-shaped land” as native playwright Dennis Potter called it, became England’s first national forest park in 1938.
 The Dymock poets (among them Robert Frost and Rupert Brooke), J.R.R.
-Tolkien and J.K.
-Rowling have enjoyed the area’s rich rural landscapes, where today some 89,000 folk live scattered across village and town.
-The administrative center is Coleford, and there are some places of true charm—such as the rose-stone, castle-turned-youth hostel of St. Briavels.
-Nature reserves, hiking trails and woodland walks provide peaceful escape.
+Tolkien, and J.K.
+Rowling have enjoyed the area’s rich rural landscapes, where today some 89,000 folk live scattered across villages and towns.

-While many travelers simply head for the chocolate-box lure of the nearby Cotswolds, the Forest of Dean offers something different, a fascinating and deep-rooted mix of the workaday and the picturesque, and people who, like Brian Johns, remain intimately connected with their ancient woodland heritage.
+While many travelers simply head for the chocolate-box lure of the nearby Cotswolds, the Forest of Dean offers something different, a fascinating and deep-rooted mix of the workaday and the picturesque, and people who remain intimately connected with their ancient woodland heritage.

-Thanks to its rich geology, Dean transformed into a premier iron, timber and coal-producing area.
+Thanks to its rich geology, Dean transformed into a premier iron, timber, and coal-producing area.
 By the 17th century, the woodland was almost decimated from making charcoal to fire iron furnaces.
-“The area was known as ‘The Big Smoke’,” Johns says.

 The scenic drive west from Dean Heritage Centre takes in the “Golden Mile,” a gently winding road flanked by tall, straight hardwoods whose gold and russet canopy is a delight in autumn, and a tranquil jaunt in any season.